ZeratuuLL/Reinforcement-Learning/Navigation/Preparation.md

 ## Step 3.
 Your turn

-After previous steps, you can use '''Navigation.ipynb''' to watch the performance of a random agent and a trained agent.
+After previous steps, you can use ```Navigation.ipynb``` to watch the performance of a random agent and a trained agent.
 You can also modify the files as you with to test the algorithms.